steven2358/awesome-generative-ai/README.md

 - [ChatGPT](https://chat.openai.com/chat) - ChatGPT by OpenAI is a large language model that interacts in a conversational way.
 - [Bing Chat](https://www.bing.com/chat) - A conversational AI language model powered by Microsoft Bing.
-- [Bard](https://bard.google.com) - An experimental AI chatbot by Google, powered by the LaMDA model.
+- [Gemini](https://gemini.google.com/) - A family of multimodal large language model developed by Google Deepmind.
 - [Character.AI](https://character.ai/) - Character.AI lets you create characters and chat to them.
 - [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF.
 - [ChatSonic](https://writesonic.com/chat) - An AI-powered assistant that enables text and image creation.
-- [PI.AI](https://pi.ai) - pi.ai is a personalized AI platform available as a digital assistant, offering answers and support to users.
-Pi's goal is to provide a fast, helpful, and friendly interaction experience including fast texto to speech inside the platform, Jun 2023
+- [Pi](https://pi.ai) - A personalized AI platform available as a digital assistant.

 ### Search engines